mbauman/mbauman.github.io/notes/2007/optibay.md

 @def title = "Adding an OptiBay to my MacBook Pro"
 @def published = "26 May 2007"

-# Adding an OptiBay to my MacBook Pro

 Well, I finally decided to risk voiding my warranty for the luxury of double the disk space.
 I have a 160GB hard drive installed in my MacBook, but I'm constantly squeezed for space.
 I